maxibystro/ImportsUtility/README.md

 ### OPTIONS
 #### -uh
-Specify where to find framewok umbrella headers.
+Specify where to find frameworks umbrella headers.
+Character ':' is used as path separator.
+#### -dfn
+Specify default framework name.
+This name is used for headers that were not found in umbella headers.